Pietro Coppo: De Summa totius Orbis

 From 1524 until 1526, Coppo prepared a shortened version of De toto orbe under the title De Summa totius Orbis.
 This work contained 15 systematically arranged woodcut maps, named Tabulae ("tables"), to be published in a book, thus representing the first "modern" atlas, though this distinction is conventionally awarded to Abraham Ortelius.
 It has been preserved in three copies, kept in Venice, Paris and Piran.
 Only the Piran manuscript contains the maps.

 Portolano

 In 1528, he published the work Portolano, one of the first rutters in the world.
-Although not preserved in entirety (probably due to frequent usage), its copies have been preserved in Piran, Parish and London (the British Museum).
+Although not preserved in entirety (probably due to frequent usage), its copies have been preserved in Piran (Slovenia), Paris, and London (the British Museum).

 Del sito de l'Istria

 In his description of Istria (Del sito de l'Istria; 1529, published in 1540, Venice), he published the first geographic description and a copy of the first regional map of Istria, produced in 1525 and already included in De Summa totius Orbis.
-Its copy inscribed in stone can now be seen in the Pietro Coppo Park in the center of the town of Izola in southwestern Slovenia.
+Its copy inscribed in stone can now be seen in Pietro Coppo Park in the center of the town of Izola in southwestern Slovenia.